 In New Zealand, there are some attempts to address skill development, and some universities have some programs to address gaps, but not on a national or sustained scale.
-Recently announced reforms of vocational education may assist in this area.
+New Zealand's ongoing reform of vocational education is expected to assist in this area.